conda/conda/web/source/miniconda.rst

 We have 32-bit Mac OS X binaries available, please contact us for more details at sales@continuum.io.

 **Note**: If you already have Miniconda or Anaconda installed, and you just want to upgrade, you should not use the installer.
-Just use
+Just use ``conda update``.
+For instance

 .. code-block:: bash

    $ conda update conda

+will update conda.

 .. |Linux| replace:: :fonticon:`icon-linux icon-4x`